 Pont y Rhyd Fendigaid – The Bridge of the Blessed Ford, sir.

 Mae hen stori ar gael yn dweud bod crochan aur wedi ei guddio ar fanc Pen-y-bannau, ac mae’n hawdd credu mai rhywle yng nghysgod y graig y mae’r trysor hwn wedi ei gelu.
 Hefyd, ychydig dros ganllath yn uwch i fyny na’r graig, yn union ar ben uchaf y bannau, mae olion hen gaer sydd yn dyddio’n ôl i’r Oes Haearn.
 Hwyrach bod yna drysor neu ddau wedi eu claddu rywle yng nghyffinniau’r fan honno hefyd.

 (There is an old story that says that a pot of gold is hidden on Pen-y-bannau, and it is so easy to dream and believe that this treasure is hidden somewhere in the shadow of the rock.
 Also, just over a hundred meters higher than the rock, right at the very peak, are the remains of an old fort which dates back to the Iron Age.
 There may also be a treasure or two buried somewhere in the vicinity of that place)

 Secondly , the Red Lion which was a popular meeting place for both church and chapel gowers alike and, of course, for all the other lot who were not much drawn to prayer or worshipping.
-It was the main meeting place for the hunt, the starting point for the annual chapel excursions and for holding many general festive activities.
+It was the main meeting place for the hunt, starting point for the annual chapel excursions and for hosting many general festive activities.